 A contract never materialized, Vega remained independent, and six more books followed.
 Crossing many genres with noir as the strongest influence, these books dealt with varied themes including love, lust, obsession, family, heroism, and faith.

 Wanting to reach a wider audience and make some actual money for once, Vega turned his attention towards screenwriting and wrote his first pilot script in early 2018.
-A movie screenplay called Iron Flowers was completed in late 2019.
+This was followed by four Estonian-language screenplays completed in 2019 and 2020.

 While trying to achieve enough momentum to be a full-time artist, he supported himself with various day jobs, including working as a security guard, video store clerk, gas station attendant, call center operator, and marketing copywriter.